dhairya-cse/yaml2cv/README.md

 ### Configurations

-There are some default configurations specified by `${YAML2CV_DATA}/config.yaml` file which would be used for every resume file.
+There are some default configurations specified by `./data/config/config.yaml` file which would be used for every cv file.

-The configs can also be overridden by defining them in your `resume.yaml` file.
+The configs can also be overridden by defining them in your `cv.yaml` file.

 Please look for the comments in the following config file to get an understanding of it.